Frequently Asked Questions and Answers

 A Physical Therapist is a medically recognized health-care professional who treats patients to reduce pain or restore mobility.
 Physical Therapists examine each individual and develop a plan, using a variety of treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.
 In addition, Physical Therapists work with individuals to prevent the loss of mobility before it occurs by developing fitness and wellness oriented programs for healthier and more active lifestyles.

 **If you have any other questions please click on the contact us link and we will respond within 24 hours.
-Also please feel free to give us a call.
-Contact our office to schedule a free consultation to see if Physical Therapy can help.**
+Call us at 605-878-3334 to inquire if Physical Therapy can help you.**